Where to stay in Tokyo First time guide to the best hotels

 Roppongi

 • Roppongi is known for its art museums and vibrant nightlife.
-It’s great for those interested in a mix of cultural and modern experiences, featuring attractions like the Mori Art Museum and a lively bar scene
+It’s great for those interested in a mix of cultural and modern experiences, featuring attractions like the Mori Art Museum and a lively bar scene.
+Explore hotels for first timers in Roppongi.

 TOP TIP: We used our mobiles for directions, booking and transport all over Japan.
 Coming from the UK our network providers had packages available for data but they were a total rip off.
 We chose to use Airalo for an eSIM.
 Giving us all the data we needed at a fraction of the price, without needing to get a physical SIM or change number.
 It has been fantastic in multiple countries!
 Get yours here or check out my guide to the best WiFi devices here

-You’ve selected your area now let’s have a look at the best Tokyo hotels for all budgets in that area.
+You’ve selected your area now let’s have a look at the best places to stay in Tokyo first time out.

 Nishitetsu Inn Shinjuku